ANTsX/ANTsPy/README.md

 ## What is ANTsPy?

-ANTsPy is a Python library which wraps the biomedical image processing library ANTs, matches the statistical capabilities of ANTsR, and allows seamless integration with Numpy, Scikit-Learn, and the greater Python community.
+ANTsPy is a Python library which wraps the biomedical image processing library ANTs, matches much of the statistical capabilities of ANTsR, and allows seamless integration with Numpy, Scikit-Learn, and the greater Python community.

-The engine underlying AntsPy and ANTsR is the same, so you can generally expect exactly the same results between the two packages <b>given that the algorithm in question is itself deterministic</b>.

 If you want to contribute to ANTsPy or simply want to learn about the package architecture and wrapping process, please read the extensive [contributor's manual](CONTRIBUTING.md).